 4 – Adamantoise (Final Fantasy XV)

-Similar to the first boss in this list, Adamantoise comes equipped with nothing but an ultra-high HP pool.
-It would take a lot of patience to bring his five million HP down, as even if you are maxed level and gear, the fight would last for about three to four hours.
-The original plan was for this boss to last 15 hours, however.
+Similar to the first boss in this list, Adamantoise comes equipped with nothing but an ultra-high HP pool—over 5 million.
+It would take a lot of patience to bring his health down, as even if you are maxed level and gear with Ultima Blade warp-strikes, the fight would last for about three to four hours.
+The original plan was for this boss to last 15 hours (or up to 72 real-time hours unoptimized!), however.
+At least defeating him would give you really good drops like the Squid Shield, unlike the other bosses who are just additional challenges.

 3 – Pandemonium Warden (Final Fantasy XI)